Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 2.5 After a few minutes, visit https://marketplace.visualstudio.com/items?itemName=Autodesk.autolispext to make sure it's done.

 You can also do it by hand:
-1. Download the signed version pacakage from Artifactory to local machine and unzip it
+1. Download the signed version package from Artifactory to local machine and unzip it
 2. Change path to the path in step 3, and run command "vsce login Autodesk"; it will prompt you input the PAT.
 3. Run command "vsce publish --packagePath autolispextxxx.vsix"
 4. Check the [extension web page](https://marketplace.visualstudio.com/items?itemName=Autodesk.autolispext) to see if it is updated.